Review: Middle Eastern izakaya Habibi-san offers plenty of surprises

 - At Middle Eastern-style izakaya Habibi-san, there’s no shortage of mindblowing eats and imaginative flavour pairings

-- Among the standouts are the mentaiko taramasalata and roasted Brussel sprouts
+- Among the standouts are the mentaiko taramasalata and roasted Brussels sprouts

 - Its Fremantle octopus and desserts, though, were middling